REITs (REAL ESTATE INVESTMENT TRUSTS)

 You can see in the backtest below how REITs improve the return and reduce the drawdown in a portfolio.

 Below is a comparison of how my Personal Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.
 Portfolio 1 is my current Personal Portfolio Allocation.
 Portfolio 2 is the original Harry Browne’s Permanent Portfolio mix.
 Cash has been left out, as I think that skews it to the downside unfairly.
 The S&P ETF is there as a representation of the US Stock Market Baseline.
 BALANCES shown are just there to show growth as an example.
 They are not actual portfolio values.
-If you would like to see longer term asset class backtests, see my Backtesting page.
+If you would like to read about backtesting, see my Backtesting page.

 Below is a comparison of how my Personal Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.